-This apple banana smoothie is jam-packed with nutrition because it mixes proteins, fats, and carbohydrates all in a quick refreshing beverage.
+This apple banana smoothie is jam-packed with nutrition because it mixes proteins, fats, and carbohydrates, all in a quick refreshing beverage.
 The fruit and tea add an extra boost of antioxidants.

-Cooking With Steeped Tea
+Apple Banana Smoothie With Steeped Tea

 I prefer to use loose-leaf tea in my tea recipes.
 Specialty teas offer the greatest variety and so much more flavor than you could ever find in a supermarket-grade tea bag.
 Loose-leaf teas are widely available in many specialty tea shops.
-For a source of good loose-leaf teas and tea accessories read the 10 Best Online Tea Shops.
+For a source of good loose-leaf teas and tea, accessories read the 10 Best Online Tea Shops.

-This is because the delicate tea is competing with many other flavors and it becomes a balancing act.
+This is because the delicate tea is competing with many other flavors, and it becomes a balancing act.
 By higher concentrations, I mean the tea to water ratio, not the steeping time.
 Whenever you want a stronger tea flavor, add more tea to the water, not more steeping time.
 Then steep as you normally would for that particular tea type.
 It's best to let the tea fully cool before you use it in the recipe.

 Apple Banana Smoothie

-Peel, core and slice apple into pieces.
+- Peel, core and slice apple into pieces.

-Peel and cut a banana into pieces.
+- Peel and cut a banana into pieces.

-Place all the ingredients in a blender and puree until smooth.
+- Place all the ingredients in a blender and puree until smooth.

-Pour into two 8-ounce glasses.
+- Pour into two 8-ounce glasses.

-Sprinkle with cinnamon.
+- Sprinkle with cinnamon.
 Add a straw and serve.

-Yields 16 ounces.
+- Yields 16 ounces.

 Apples –Excellent source of dietary fiber and Vitamin C. Apples are low in saturated fat, cholesterol, and sodium.